neenasampan/aws-microservices/README.md

-# aws-microservices
+# aws-microservices-cloudformation
-this is a demo for building microservices on AWS using Cloudformation templates
+this repo has json and yaml stacks that can start AWS microservices